mozilla-lockbox/mozilla-lockbox.github.io/architecture/fxa.md

 * `client_id` - The client's provisioned identifier
 * `refresh_token` - The refresh token from the initial token exchange response

-The FxA token endpoint validates the requeset parameters, and (upon success) returns the updated token information (at a minimum the following):
+The FxA token endpoint validates the request parameters, and (upon success) returns the updated token information (at a minimum the following):

 * `access_token` - The (Bearer) access token used in other resource requests
 * `token_type` (**== `bearer`**) - The type of access token